suprjinx/library-exercise/README.md

 Notes on the solution:
 ----------------------

+Use 'mvn tomcat7:run-war' to bring up the app.
 Here are the RESTful URLs for accomplishing the goals of the app.
 Only JSON responses are available.

  - List library branches: GET http://localhost:8080/library/branch
  - List books at  a given branch: GET http://localhost:8080/library/branch/{id}/books